ryosuke-oshida/emOjis/README.md

 ## Installation

 ## Usage
-You can use this gifs whatever you like.
-Most notable usage that I have seen so far is using it as stamp on Slack.
+You can use these gifs whatever you like.
+The most notable usage I have seen so far is using it as a stamp on Slack.
-The following table provides a list of the emOji characters with images, descriptioin and keywords.
+The following table provides a list of the emOji characters with images, descriptions, and keywords.
-The ordering of the emoji and and the annotation are based on the date created.
+The ordering of the emoji and the annotation are based on the date created.
 (This might change as we will plan to sort by category)
 | Name | emOjis | Types of emotion |
 | --- | --- | --- |
 | omg-oji | ![omg-oji](https://user-images.githubusercontent.com/67302360/183232942-19a9f75a-ac42-41ad-bd68-0849d0e25b91.gif)| Happy, Resentment, Confusion |